Irek-h/JWT_CaDS/README.md

 In asynchronous encryption algorithms, the public key is used by the sender to encrypt the information, while the private key is used by the receiver to decrypt that information.
 Since the two keys are different, the public key can be securely shared without compromising the security of accessing the private key.

-Each asymmetric pair of keys is unique, so that a message encrypted with a public key can only be read by a person who has the corresponding private key.
+Each asymmetric pair of keys is unique so that a message encrypted with a public key can only be read by a person who has the corresponding private key.

 Since the algorithms for asymmetric encryption generate pairs of keys that are mathematically related to each other, the keys generated in this way are much longer than the keys generated using symmetric cryptography.
 Their length - typically between 1024 and 2048 bits - makes it extremely difficult to compute a private key from its public counterpart.